Diebbo/assignment-3-computational-geometry/report/chapters/introduction.typ

 We decided to implement the tests in C++ due to its performance, the availability of standard libraries and ease of handling with abstract data types.

+It's important to note that the performance in this case are highly dependent on the hardware and the specific implementation details.
+Moreover, we will run the comparison on the same machine to ensure a fair comparison, with the following specifications:
+- CPU: Intel i5-1135G7, 4 cores, 8 threads, 4.2 GHz
+- RAM: 8 GB
+- OS: Arch Linux - Kernel 6.16.7-arch1-1

 == Utility Classes and Functions